Ofir-Kabel/Basic_Computer/README.md

 during this projects I learned a lot about integration between number of components with one clock and parallel operation that need to work simultaneous.
 I almost complete the projects I need to write the code for the I/O operation and to change the program to check it..(just need to extand the state machine)

-I already checked subtraction operation and expanding 16bit to 32bit operation by tacking two Subsequent addresses. if you have any quation about the code or the structure of the compter write me.
+there is two programs on the memory on of subtraction between two numbers and the other is an extantion from 16bit to 32bit of addition operation.